 Anywho, the easiest way for me to describe PostgreSQL schemas (besides telling you that they are, indeed, namespaces for tables) is to relate them to the UNIX execution path.
 When you run a UNIX command without specifying its absolute path, your shell will work its way down the $PATH until it finds an executable of the same name.

 And there is a popular routine is to use the postgres schema for sub-domains.
 For example, you’re a BSS provider, you rend your BBS apps to different organizations.
 To the organizations. they want to have its own BBS app instance running independently, the most important is that data should be stored into separated spaces, and could be accessed from its own domain name.
 But to you, for administration, you want they share the same backend management console.
+In this case the best way to solve the problem is to store the data owned by different subsystem into different schemas.
+But store all the administration data into a single schema or even in public schema.
+The same guy Jerod has a post described how to build this kind of system in details.
+There are a bunch of posts described how to build the system like this, which could be found by googling easily.
+And there is even a ruby gem called apartment from Brad Robertson to support this kind of system

+This idea looks fancy, but unless you 10000% certain that the sub-systems will keep its independent status and without any collaboration forever.
+Or it sooner or later, you will find the “fancy idea” become a horrible idea.
 When time goes by, there could be more and more and more features that required to add collaboration between sub-systems.
 Such as provide a unified authentication mechanism, so user can logged in once and switch between different systems easily.
 Or administrator might ask for a unified statistics graph for all sub-systems.
+All these requirements are related to cross-schema query!
+To be honest, cross query in some cases could be painful!
+And it brings trouble to all aspects in your system, such as data migration, test data generation, etc.

+That’s what exactly happens in my current project!
 My current project is Rails 3 project, the codebase is brand new but built on a legacy multiple schema postgres database.
-And for some reason,
+And for some reason, we must keep the multiple schema design unchanged.
+But our goal is to unify the separated subsystem into a more closed-collaborated system.

 Since ActiveRecord in Rails doesn’t include the native support to this fancy feature.
 Which means you will met problem during migration, or even preparing test data with factory-girl.